What may be driving it

 Full refund if your files can't be processed.
 Once a report is generated the fee is non-refundable, since the analysis has run — which is why the complete sample is here to read first.

-Read the free sample report, then run the analysis on your own files.
+Read the free sample, then run it on your own files.